Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

 Let $\tr A$ be the component of the gauge field valued in the center of $\mfr u(N)$.
 From this abelian gauge field, we can form a current $\star \tr F$ in 3d which is conserved by Bianchi identity.
 This gives rise to an abelian topological symmetry $\U(1)_\text{top}$.
 It is topological in the sense that only the monopoles and none of the fields in the Lagrangian are coupled to this current.
 The Lie algebra of $\U(1)_\text{top}$ is written as $\bR_\text{top}$.
-This global symmetry can be weakly gauged by introducing a background vector multiplet for it.
-Let $A_\text{top}$, $\si_\text{top}$, and $\sfD_\text{top}$ be the gauge field, the scalar, and the auxiliary scalar in this vector multiplet.
-The purely bosonic part of the Lagrangian coupling this multiplet to the topological current is: \beq A_\text{top} \wedge \tr F + \si_\text{top} \tr \sfD + \sfD_\text{top} \tr \si \,. \eeq The theory has a $\mfr g$-valued vector multiplet $\si$ and chiral multiplets:\footnote{We refer to a multiplet by its scalar component.
-Their full field content and our conventions about supersymmetry are presented in \S\ref{sec:3dN=2susy}.} \beq \eeq We also define $\mbf M := \cR \oplus \cR^\vee$ to refer to the space of all the chirals.
-The chiral multiplets are accompanied by their conjugate anti-chiral multiplets $(\ov \cQ, \ov{\wtd \cQ}) \in \cR^\vee \oplus \cR$.
-Charges of these multiplets under the groups defined above are as follows:
+This global symmetry can be weakly gauged by introducing a~background vector multiplet for it.
+Let $A_\text{top}$, $\si_\text{top}$ and $\sfD_\text{top}$ be the gauge field, the scalar, and the auxiliary scalar in this vector multiplet.
+The purely bosonic part of the Lagrangian coupling this multiplet to the topological current is \beq A_\text{top} \wedge \tr F + \si_\text{top} \tr \sfD + \sfD_\text{top} \tr \si . \eeq The theory has a $\mfr g$-valued vector multiplet $\si$ and chiral multiplets\footnote{We refer to a multiplet by its scalar component.
+Their full field content and our conventions about supersymmetry are presented in Section~\ref{sec:3dN=2susy}.}